peeter3/unity/sermons/easter/2016-03-27-sermon-easter-main-service-1Co-15_19-26.md

 ## Sermon

+Beloved in the Lord, how many of you have seen the resurrection of the dead?
+You have seen the dead, but how many of you have seen the *resurrection* of the dead?
-Beloved in the Lord, I am asking you to believe in the resurrection of the dead.
+I am not here before you to ask you to buy into something you have never seen, but I *am* proclaiming what others *have* seen and has been attested in many ways, namely, the Resurrection of Jesus Christ from the dead.

+Yet there are many who only believe what they see and say there is no resurrection of the dead.

-> **If in Christ we have hope in this life only, we are of all people most to be pitied.**
+> **For if the dead are not raised, not even Christ has been raised.
+And if Christ has not been raised, your faith is futile and you are still in your sins.
+Then those also who have fallen asleep in Christ have perished.
+If in Christ we have hope in this life only, we are of all people most to be pitied.** [(1Co 15:16‑19 ESV)](http://www.esvbible.org/1%20Corinthians%2015%3A16-19/)

-For those who do not believe there is a resurrection of the dead, **we[, Christians,] are of all people most to be pitied**.
 So, let us go to the heart of the matter: Is there or is there not a resurrection of the dead?
-Whom among you has seen the resurrection of the dead?

-The testimony of the Bible.
-If Jesus was to die for our sins, He had to be raised (Hos 6:2; Ps 16:10; Is 53:10).
+Before Jesus was crucified, He bumped heads with the Sadducees, who teach that there is no resurrection of the dead.
+Jesus told them, **“You are wrong, because you know neither the Scriptures nor the power of God”** [(Mt 22:29)](http://www.esvbible.org/Matthew%2022%3A29/).

-The testimony of the Holy Spirit for 2,000 years.
+Listen first, then, to the testimony of the Scriptures, for

+<center>IN FACT CHRIST HAS BEEN RAISED FROM THE DEAD.</center>

+Job writes in chapter 19,

+> **I know that my Redeemer lives, And He shall stand at last on the earth.
+And after my skin is destroyed, this I know, That in my flesh I shall see God.** [(Jb 19:25‑26 NKJV)](http://www.biblestudytools.com/nkjv/job/19.html)<sup>[<a name="id0002" href="#ftn.id0002">§</a>]</sup>

+David writes in Psalm 16,

+> **Therefore my heart is glad, and my whole being rejoices;**
+> **my flesh also dwells secure.**
+> **For you will not abandon my soul to Sheol,**
+> **or let your holy one see corruption.** [(Ps 16:9‑10)](http://www.esvbible.org/Psalm%2016%3A9-10/)

+proclaiming a soul who would not die and implying a body that would not decay.

+There is more.<sup>[<a name="id0001" href="#ftn.id0001">†</a>]</sup>

 AMEN.